clarklindev/nextjs-netninja/README.md

 - global styles (styles/globals.css)
 - css modules (needs to declare styles as classes in css to reference in html)
 - styles.jsx (CSS-in-JS library - write encapsulated and scoped CSS to style your components)

+## jsonplaceholder

+- using this for test data